DawidCit/AP_Oct_21/README.md

-This is the readme file for the tutorial repository.
+“This is the readme file for the tutorial repository.”
-A line in between...
-Hello
+"Hello"